-This article is not meant to denigrate Manny Pacquiao or his career, I just get tired of people comparing what he has accomplished title-wise to men like Sugar Ray Robinson, Henry Armstrong, etc. Today there are 68 “world” champions in 17 divisions, whereas there used to be eight true champions in eight weight classes.
+This article is not meant to denigrate Manny Pacquiao or his career; I just get tired of people comparing what he has accomplished title-wise to men like Sugar Ray Robinson, Henry Armstrong, etc. Today there are 68 “world” champions in 17 divisions, whereas there used to be eight true champions in eight weight classes.
 So let’s take a closer look at Pac-Man’s claim as an eighth-division world champion.

 Pac owned the minor WBC international belt that he had won at 122 pounds.
-Clearly this cannot be seen as legitimate.
-Pacquiao only held on to the IBF portion of the 122 title, and he won this by defeating Lehlo Ledwaba.
+Clearly, this cannot be seen as legitimate.
+Pacquiao only held on to the IBF portion of the 122 titles, and he won this by defeating Lehlo Ledwaba.
 Although undefeated, Ledwaba had not defeated one elite fighter and, if I’m not mistaken, was not rated by The Ring.
 Pacquiao defended his super bantamweight belt a few times, but none were against the recognized champion (at least by The Ring), Paulie Ayala.

 This is Pacquiao’s first undisputed claim as he beat the legendary Mexican fighter, Marco Antonio Barrera, via an eleventh-round stoppage/

 Pacman staked his claim as the “true” champion here with a controversial decision win over Juan Manuel Marquez.

 Pacquiao fought David Diaz, who was a partial titleholder and his best win was over a faded Erk Morales.
 However, this did not make Pacquiao the lightweight champion of the world.

 Pac’s two-round destruction of champion Ricky Hatton is more than enough to solidify his claim here.

 I think two wins over Timothy Bradley are enough to solidify his claim here.
 Transnational and The Cyber Boxing Zone would agree; The Ring, however, would not.